Shu Zhao: Biographical introduction and historical accounts, major works and academic contributions

 Brief Introduction

-漢語名 (Chinese Name): 舒詔 (Shū Zhào)Alias: 馳遠 (Chí Yuǎn)
+Chinese Name: 舒詔 (Shū Zhào)Alias: 馳遠 (Chí Yuǎn)

-Main works: 《傷寒集註》(Shang Han Ji Zhu),《傷寒六經定法》(Shang Han Liu Jing Ding Fa),《痘疹真詮》(Dou Zhen Zhen Quan),《女科要訣》(Nv Ke Yao Jue).
+Main Works: 《傷寒集註》(Shang Han Ji Zhu),《傷寒六經定法》(Shang Han Liu Jing Ding Fa),《痘疹真詮》(Dou Zhen Zhen Quan), and《女科要訣》(Nv Ke Yao Jue).

-Representative works: 《傷寒集註》(Shang Han Ji Zhu),《傷寒六經定法》(Shang Han Liu Jing Ding Fa),《痘疹真詮》(Dou Zhen Zhen Quan),《女科要訣》(Nv Ke Yao Jue).
+Representative Works: Shang Han Ji Zhu, Shang Han Liu Jing Ding Fa, Dou Zhen Zhen Quan, and Nv Ke Yao Jue.

-Shang Han Ji Zhu (the Collected Annotations on the Treatise on Cold-induced Diseases), the book was also known as Shu Chi Yuan Shang Han Ji Zhu, ten-volumes, with five volumes attached, it was also known as hu Shi Shang Han Ji Zhu.
-The book was published in 1750 AD.
-After the publishing of the book, he revised the book twice, among the annotations he praised Yu Chang's book Shang Lun Pian, but also hold a view that "there are more unexplained meanings", then based on the book, "reference to a hundred schools, for syndrome differentiation and treatment", to supplement and collect annotations from various schools, except collecting the essential discussions from previous scholars, it also collects his views and some academic views from his disciples, in addition, his book also supplemented the 113 prescriptions from Shang Han Lun (the Treatise on Cold-induced Diseases), listing the original prescription below the entries, explaining the purpose of the formula, the meaning and the properties of the medicine.
-Later popular editions in circulation are the engraved copy by himself in the Qianlong 25th years of the Qing Dynasty (1760 AD), and a revised copy in the year 1770 AD.
-There were 19 kinds of editions during the Qing dynasty.
+Shang Han Ji Zhu (Collected Annotations on the Treatise on Cold-Induced Diseases) is also known as Shu Chi Yuan Shang Han Ji Zhu.
+It is a ten-volume book with an additional five volumes, and is also known as Shu Shi Shang Han Ji Zhu.
+After publishing the book, the author revised it twice.
+Among the annotations, he praised Yu Chang's book, Shang Lun Pian.
+However, he also held the view that "there are more unexplained meanings.", then based on the book, "reference to a hundred schools for syndrome differentiation and treatment", to supplement and collect annotations from various schools, in addition to collecting essential discussions from previous scholars, the book also includes the author's views and those of his disciples.
+Furthermore, the book supplements the 113 prescriptions from Shang Han Lun (the Treatise on Cold-induced Diseases), listing the original prescriptions below the entries and explaining the purpose of the formulas, the meaning and the properties of the medicine.
+Popular later editions in circulation are an engraved copy by himself from the Qianlong 25th years of the Qing Dynasty (1760 CE), and a revised copy from 1770 CE.
+There were 19 editions during the Qing dynasty.

 References: